Monroe College's Bronx campus is an ideal urban campus located in the bustling Fordham section.

 Monroe's Queens Extension Site is located in the heart of downtown Flushing, a vibrant and ethnically mixed district of Queens.

 Criminal justice is one of the fastest growing interdisciplinary programs in higher education.
 There is a need for advanced criminal justice professionals to enhance public safety, human services, community development and urban crime policy both at home and abroad.
+This program is also offered online.

 The Master’s (MS) degree program in Criminal Justice based at the King Graduate School seeks to enhance knowledge of the field, critical thinking skills and a mastery of oral and writing competencies.
 The program provides a broad global perspective on terrorism and other forms of transnational crimes, important to criminal justice professionals who aspire to leadership positions at federal, state and city agencies.